theokwebb/my-writeups/PearlyInterruptGates/README.md

 Xeno made the lab to help deepen students' understanding of interrupt and exception-handling mechanisms.

-On question 5 I struggled to understand stack switching and how a target RSP address is found.
-Therefore, I have also attempted to clearly describe this process with the help of Xeno’s slides and the Intel manual [here](#interrupts).
+On question five I struggled to understand stack switching and how a target RSP address is found.
+Therefore, I have attempted to clearly describe this process with the help of Xeno’s slides and the Intel manual [here](#interrupts).

 ## Disclaimer